wiretap-retro/A2000-USB-Keyboard-Adapter-RP2040/README.md

 * Amiga keys are currently mapped to right and left windows keys.
 Before compiling the firmware, you can modify those keys if necessary at your own discretion.

 ## Miscellaneous
 This board is provided as-is and open source.
 It does not provide firmware and relies on a different project as linked above.
-I have personally built and tested this on my Amiga 500 Rev 6A with a custom mechanical keyboard utilizing QMK/VIA firmware.
+This specific project is untested.
+Review the design and build/test at your own risk.
 If you plan to sell this board, firmware is per the license at: https://github.com/borb/amigahid-pico/